 Japan Post bank

 If making a JP bank account first thing after arriving in Japan, it is likely that you will receive a limited type of account which will let you receive direct deposits in Japan, but leave you unable to make transfers to other banks from the ATM or overseas for your first 6 months in Japan.
-After this time, you may apply for your account to be switched to a normal one, and receive the ability to make transfers.
+After this time, you may apply for your account to be switched to a regular one, and obtain the ability to make transfers.
 The process is quite simple, and only requires you to fill out some small forms with your name, address, and phone number.

 Types of accounts